Summary

 Different sections of your business plan need different ways.
 Executive summaries work better with minimal visuals and clear written statements.
 Market review sections can benefit from charts showing market size and growth trends.

-day-to-day sections almost always need detailed written explanations.
+Operations sections almost always need detailed written explanations.
 You can't show complex business processes or compliance procedures in simple graphics.
 These sections require step-by-step written descriptions.

 Financial sections offer the best chances for visual elements.
 Cash flow estimates, income forecasts, and expense breakdowns work well as charts.
 But each visual should include written explanations of the assumptions and methods used.